bihealth/reev/docs/dev_deployment.rst

 Deployment
 ==========

+.. admonition:: Developer or User?

+    This section is part of the instrutions for programmers interested in REEV.
+    If you want to **use** REEV, the best place is to start at :ref:`doc_quickstart`.

 We deploy with Docker images.
 These are built automatically via GitHub CI and publisheed to the GitHub Container Registry (``ghcr.io``).